canonical/ubuntu-pro-for-wsl/docs/howto/set-up-up4w.md

       	- Hostagent API endpoint: `${WINDOWS_HOST_IP}:6554`
       	- Message API endpoint: `${WINDOWS_HOST_IP}/message-system`
       	- Ping API endpoint: `${WINDOWS_HOST_IP}/ping`
+   5. Open a `Ubuntu-22.04` terminal and keep it open during the rest of the guide.
+      	- This ensures this distro keeps running in the background.
+See more: [Microsoft's FAQ](https://learn.microsoft.com/en-us/windows/wsl/faq#can-i-use-wsl-for-production-scenarios--).
 2. Store the following file somewhere in your Windows system.
 Name it `landscape-client.conf`.
 Replace the variables in the file with the relevant values for your server.
 	```ini
 	[host]